Techtonica/curriculum/api/REST-API.md

 _Steps to Execute:_

 1. Select a `DELETE` from the dropdown.
-1. In the Request Builder, specify the URL of the resource that you want to access.
+2. In the Request Builder, specify the URL of the resource that you want to access.
 In this example, the URL to access the activity resource is `https://reqres.in/api/users/13`.

-1. Click on `Send` button
+3. Click on `Send` button
-1. You will see Status code 204 - No Content, and Deletes user id =13 if available in the system
+4. You will see Status code 204 - No Content, and Deletes user id =13 if available in the system

 ![](screenshot-restapi/delete.png)

+> Note: You can revisit this section once you have completed [Express JS](../express-js/express.md)

 <details>
-<summary>**Building a simple REST API with NodeJS and Express.**</summary>
+<summary>Building a simple REST API with NodeJS and Express.</summary>

 Now for the good part!
 Let's code together and build a small RESTful API, which will store and change data which is hard-coded within the project file.
 This will mimic changes that would normally occur in a database, should the API be used in a real application.